 In 1911 M.P.C.I. began to play football with games against Baird School for Boys and Lenoir College—both losses.
 In 1912 the Cadets attempted a more ambitious schedule with games against Bingham Military School, Davidson, Catawba and Asheville School—the latter a 100-0 loss.
 In 1923 football returned.
 In addition to prep games, Mount Pleasant played a junior college schedule against Weaver, Wingate, Rutherford, Presbyterian, High Point, Carlisle, and Lees-Mcrae.
 In order to make the Cadets competitive, the school hired University of North Carolina halfback Jim Magner as coach.
-He began to recruit players from Pennsylvania and New Jersey, the Charlotte Observer termed “this new order of things.”
+He began to recruit players from Pennsylvania and New Jersey, a practice the Charlotte Observer termed “this new order of things.”
 The 1932 team--the school’s last-- was undefeated until the final game.

 The first baseball team from Mount Pleasant Collegiate Institute.
 Image from the 1907 catalog.